renelimonglobant/coding-challenges/README.md

 ## Getting Started

-Run the tests (remenber to remove calls in scripts):
+Run the tests (remember to remove calls in scripts):

 ```bash
 npm run test